 Get the Care You Need.
 We’re Ready, Safe and Open for You.

-With the approval from the New York State Department of Health to resume elective surgeries and slowly reopen the region, we are now gradually and safely bringing back many of our services.
 The providers you know and trust are here to safely deliver the care you need through video, telephone and in-person visits.
-We look forward to welcoming you back into our facilities for outpatient and elective procedures.
+We look forward to welcoming you into our facilities for outpatient and elective procedures.
 Please don’t hesitate to call your provider with any of your health questions or concerns.

 How We’re Helping to Protect You and Others